atul4065/Coon/README.md

 2. To get dashboard search for "/admin/dashboard" on browser

-3. Add/bridge the Service provider in **config/auth.php** file  "AdminPanelServiceProvider"
+3. Plug the Service provider in **config/auth.php** file  "AdminPanelServiceProvider"

 4. To get Scaffoldings run command: